khakhalin/notes/keywords/sql.md

 * It is also a must if you created a custom field (something like `SELECT lower(NAME) as lowly_name`) and now want to reference this new field in your `WHERE` clause.
 If you do it in the same clause, it won't work (will return an error), so you have to put the custom field calculation inside a sub-query, and then `SELECT *` from it.

 Finally, you can place a subquery into `SELECT`, treating it as a type of a very complicated formula:
 `select COL1, select(...) as COL2 from ...`.
 Some systems only allow one query of this kind per entire SQL expression however, so maybe it's not the most common one.
+Also, afaik, this type of a subquery is expected to be extremely slow, as it's literally an optimizable loop.

 # Joins